sscovil/learn-to-code/README.md

 Two things should have happened: Below the `Run Query` button it should say "No records found", and in the navigation menu on the left side of the screen, under `Tables`, you should now see a link to the newly created `users` table.

 Clicking on the `users` table in the side nav menu will open up the `Rows` tab.
-Again, you will again see the message "No records found" because no records have been inserted into that table yet.
+Again, you will see the message "No records found" because no records have been inserted into that table yet.

 Now click on the `Structure` tab, and you will see a table with information describing the table schema defined in the [CREATE TABLE] query above.